-Gender functions are the routines of behaviours, attitudes, and expectations related to a specific gender –together with being male or female.
+Gender functions are the routines of behaviors, attitudes, and expectations related to a specific gender together with being male or female.
 For unity, psychologists sometimes distinguish sex differences, which are linked to societal functions, from gender gaps, which can be related simply to anatomy and body.
-With this vocabulary, sex things in teaching more than gender (despite some jokes told in regards to the latter!).
+With this vocabulary, sex things in teaching more than gender (despite some jokes told regarding the latter!).

 Physical Differences in Gender Roles

-Physically, boys tend to be much more active than girls, also by the identical token more fidgety should they must sit for extended periods.
-They’re somewhat more likely than girls to rely on physical aggression should they’re frustrated (Espelage & Swearer, 2004).
-Both trends are inconsistent with all the typical requirements of a classroom lifetime, needless to say, and also make it slightly bit more probable that school is likely to soon be a tricky adventure for boys that never get in some big trouble because of being stressed or competitive.
+Physically, boys tend to be much more active than girls and, by the identical token more fidgety should they must sit for extended periods.
+They’re somewhat more likely than girls to rely on physical aggression should they be frustrated (Espelage & Swearer, 2004).
+Both trends are inconsistent with all the typical requirements of classroom lifetime, needless to say, and also make it slightly bit more probable that school is likely to soon be a tricky adventure for boys that never get in some big trouble because of being stressed or competitive.

 Throughout an initial couple of decades of elementary school, gross motor skills grow at the same average speed for girls and boys.
-As a set, both genders can run, jump and throw a chunk, and they enjoy.
+As a set, both genders can run, jump, and throw a chunk, and they enjoy it.

 Social Differences in Gender Roles